Pensions and divorce

 They’ll also need to be certified by an authorised person (preferably the solicitor dealing with the divorce).
 The authorised person will need to annotate each copy with their name, date, signature and address.

-We’ll send copies of the Pension Sharing Order to the other pension provider if requesting funds, and they’ll need to confirm how they’d like to receive your transfer funds.
+We’ll send copies of the Pension Sharing Order to the other pension provider if requesting funds.
+If we are transferring funds, your former partner’s receiving provider will need to contact us to arrange the receipt of the transfer funds.

 Does it cost anything to send or receive a split payment with PensionBee?